isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-monies-held-in-trust-for-minors.md

 **5. Who can I contact if I have problems accessing the online Statement of Account?**<br>
 You may contact us at [Contact Us @ OneMinLaw](https://www.mlaw.gov.sg/eservices/enquiry/){:target="_blank"} or call us at 1800-2255-529.

-Please provide us with the following information when you contact us:
+Please provide us with the following information when you contact us:<br>
 (a) A screenprint of the error message<br>
 (b) You and your child's name and NRIC; and<br>
 (c) Your relationship with the child<br>